 Dashboard selector.
 Here you’ll find all the dashboards you have access to, in other words, all those accessible to the whole organization, and your private ones.

 Jira Apps menu.
 The main access point for your dashboards.
-Ronin Dashboards will appear there once your admin installs the app.
+Dashboard Hub will appear there once your admin installs the app.
 You can always bookmark your main dashboard URL in your browser.

 Slideshow controls.
 If your dashboard has more than one slide, these controls will allow you to move from one slide to the next one, or play the slideshow (see Set Up a Slideshow).